knative/docs/docs/serving/using-a-custom-domain-per-service.md

 This guide documents the process to use a custom FQDN for a Service, like `my-service.example.com`, created by [@bsideup](https://bsideup.github.io/posts/knative_custom_domains/).

-> There is currently no formal process to set up a custom domain per Service.
+> There is currently no official process to set up a custom domain per Service.
 The topic is being discussed [here](https://github.com/knative/serving/issues/2985).

 ## Edit using kubectl

-1. Edit the `domainTemplate` entry on the `config-network` configuration:
+1. Edit the `domainTemplate` entry on the `config-network` configuration.
+You can find more information about it [here](https://github.com/knative/serving/blob/master/config/core/configmaps/network.yaml#L89):

    ```shell
    kubectl edit cm config-network --namespace knative-serving